 In keeping with the objective of the founding treaties, the commission initiates EU policy on the economy in particular but, increasingly, also on environmental and foreign and security affairs.
 The legislation it proposes is subject to amendment and approval by the European Parliament and the Council of the European Union.
 It was under the presidency of Jacques Delors (1985–95) that the commission put forward the Single European Act (1987) and the Treaty of European Union (1992; also known as the Maastricht Treaty), both of which provided for a significant expansion of the EU's powers.
 In 1995, Jacques Santer of Belgium became president of the commission.
 The entire commission resigned in 1999 amid accusations of financial mismanagement, corruption, fraud, and nepotism, and a new set of commissioners, with Romano Prodi of Italy as president, was appointed later the same year.
-In 2004, José Manuel Barroso succeeded Prodi as president.
+In 2004, José Manuel Barroso became president; Jean-Claude Juncker succeeded Barroso in 2014.
+Ursula von der Leyen became president in 2019.

 See more Encyclopedia articles on: International Organizations